-This information booklet is for parents/carers of boys seeking admission to Northampton School for Boys in September 2023.
-Further information about the school and a series of videos showing life at the school, is available on the school website: www.nsb.northants.sch.uk
+This information booklet is for parents/carers of boys seeking admission to Northampton School for Boys in September 2024.
+Further information about the school and a series of videos showing life at the school, is available on the school website: www.nsb.northants.sch.uk.

-This booklet contains all the essential detail needed to apply for admission in 2023.
+This booklet contains all the essential detail needed to apply for admission in 2024.
 It also includes information about the outstanding quality of educational provision at the school and refers to NSB's local, national and international successes within recent academic years.

-Northampton School for Boys is an 11 to 18 school which offers single sex education to boys from Years 7 to 11, with a large number of girls admitted into a Sixth Form of 500 students.
+Northampton School for Boys is an 11 to 18 school which offers single sex education to boys from Years 7 to 11, with a large number of girls admitted into a Sixth Form of over 500 students.
 In 2010, we became one of the first schools to choose to take up the freedoms associated with academy status.
 We have in recent years, undertaken huge investment in the buildings and facilities at the school, providing a fantastic learning environment which includes a recently opened multi-million-pound swimming pool, dance, and fitness facility, a brand new 3G pitch as well as a completely refurbished music department and theatre.

-Our aim is to ensure that educational provision at NSB allows all students to maximise levels of achievement / potential in both their academic studies and in their extra-curricular activities such as sport, music, dance, art and drama.
-In doing so, we strive to ensure that all our students are given outstanding levels of care, support and guidance as they navigate their way through the key stages in their preparation for future Post 16 / 18 education / career pathways.
+Our aim is to ensure that educational provision at NSB allows all students to maximise levels of achievement/potential in both their academic studies and in their extracurricular activities such as sport, music, dance, art and drama.
+In doing so, we strive to ensure that all our students are given outstanding levels of care, support and guidance as they navigate their way through the key stages in their preparation for future Post 16/18 education/career pathways.

-Our GCSE examination results are exceptional; in the past three public examination years we have been ranked first or second in the Northamptonshire County Secondary School league tables in all four key performance indicators for boys' attainment and progress.
-Provisional 2022 scores indicate that the grade achieved by each NSB boy in each of their GCSE exams, is on average, over a whole grade higher than boys of similar ability across England and Wales (unvalidated).
-The 2022 GCSE exam results were the highest on NSB school record with highlights including:
+Our GCSE examination results are exceptional; in the past three public examination years we have been ranked as one of the highest schools in both Northamptonshire and England in all four key performance indicators for boys' attainment and progress.
+Provisional 2023 scores indicate that the grade achieved by each NSB boy in each of their GCSE exams, is on average, well over a whole grade higher than students across England and Wales (unvalidated).
+The 2023 GCSE exam results were particularly strong with highlights including:

-- Average grade per NSB GCSE entry: 6.2 (National Average 4.9) - Percent of NSB Year 11 cohort with a strong pass (Grade 5+) in English & Maths: 76% (National Average 42%) - Percent of NSB GCSE entries achieving a top grade of 7 or 8 or 9 (former A/A): 43% (National Average Boys 22% National Average All Students 26%)
+- Average grade per NSB GCSE entry: 5.9 (National Average 4.7) - Percentage of NSB Year 11 cohort with a strong pass (Grade 5+) in English & Maths: 77% (National Average 42%) - Percentage of GCSE entries graded 7/8/9 (former A/A) 36% (National Average Boys 19.7%)

-These outstanding results put NSB in the top two percentile of schools nationally for boys' academic attainment and progress from the end of Year 6 to the end of Year 11.
-The school has also held the highest Department for Education ranking of 'Well Above Average' for its GCSE performance in the last three Public Examination years.
+These outstanding results consistently place NSB in the top five percentile of schools nationally for boys' academic attainment and progress from the end of Year 6 to the end of Year 11.
+The school has also held the highest Department for Education ranking of 'Well Above Average' for its GCSE performance in the last three Public Examination years from results published to date.

 A Level results at the school are also outstanding.
-The average grade secured in over 700 A Level entries in 2022 was midway between an A and a B with over 50% of all entries graded at A or A. Six students in 2021-22 secured offers of a place at Oxford or Cambridge University, 13 students secured places on Medicine / Dentistry or Veterinary Science courses and over twenty students have gained places at leading Music Conservatoires / Drama Schools since 2020.
-The vast majority of leavers in 2022 gained a place at their first choice University or employment route.
+The average grade secured in over 700 A Level entries in 2023 was between an A and a B with over 40% of all entries graded at A or A. Eight students across 2022-23 have secured offers of a place at Oxford or Cambridge University, 10 students secured places on Medicine/Dentistry or Veterinary Science courses this year and over thirty students have gained places at leading Music Conservatoires/Drama Schools since 2020.
+The vast majority of leavers in 2023 gained a place at their first choice University or employment route.
 A significant majority of Year 11 boys every year achieve the grades required to attend the NSB Sixth Form.